-- 1. Conduct initial and annual income certification of tenants;

-- 2. Adhere to the THTF rent limits;

-- 3. Comply with THDA Property Standards;

-- 4. Comply with fair housing and affirmative marketing requirements;

-- 5. Report to THDA as THDA may require; and

-- 6. Take other actions as THDA may require.
+- 1. Conduct initial and annual income certification of tenants: - 2.
+Adhere to the Competitive Grants rent limits; - 3.
+Comply with Competitive Grants Property Standards as defined in the Competitive Grants manual; - 4.
+Comply with fair housing and affirmative marketing requirements; - 5.
+Comply with THDA conducted desk file reviews during the compliance period in order to determine compliance with tenant selection, income, rent, and affirmative marketing requirements, and to verify any information submitted by the Grantee to THDA. - 6.
+Comply with THDA conducted physical condition inspections of the property. - 7.
+Report to THDA as THDA may require; and - 8.
+Take other actions as THDA may require.